 17. If seeking approval to not display the expiration date for OMB approval of the information collection, explain the reasons that display would be inappropriate.

-Not applicable.
-OSMRE is not seeking a waiver from the requirement to display the expiration date of the OMB approval of the information collection.
+This collection is not a form which would allow for an expiration date to be included.
+The OMB control number is 1029-0057 and is codified at 30 CFR 882.10.

 18. Explain each exception to the topics of the certification statement identified in "Certification for Paperwork Reduction Act Submissions."